 When can I have breast reconstructive surgery?

 When you have your breast reconstructive surgery depends on your medical condition, psychological condition and any postsurgical treatment required.
 Many women can have an immediate breast reconstruction.
 But if you need postsurgical radiation, your doctor may prefer that you wait until treatment ends before breast reconstruction.

 What types of breast reconstruction are available?

-There are two main forms of breast reconstruction: implants, which involve surgical implantation of a saline or silicone-gel-filled shell under the chest muscle; and autologous (tissue flap) breast reconstruction, in which a woman's own skin, fat and, in most instances, muscle are used to create a new breast.
+There are two main forms of breast reconstruction: implants, which involve surgical implantation of a saline or silicone-gel-filled shell under the chest muscle; and tissue flap breast reconstruction, in which a woman's own skin, fat and, in most instances, muscle are used to create a new breast.
 This tissue comes from the upper back, lower abdomen, thigh or buttocks.

 Why would I need a two-stage breast reconstruction?

 If you have large breasts or there is not enough skin left after the mastectomy to cover an implant, you may require a two-stage breast implant reconstruction.
 The first stage involves placing a balloon-like tissue expander under the skin in the breast area, then adding saline every week or so for a month to several months to stretch the skin.
 This isn't painful but may be uncomfortable.
 After the skin is stretched enough, the expander is removed, and the permanent implant inserted in a second surgery.